We are happy to host this guest post from noted eldercare activist, caregiver consultant, and Senior Care Corner blogger Kathy Birkett.

 Taking care of yourself as a caregiver is a gift to you and your entire family!

 Kathy is Senior Care Corner’s expert on the lives and care of senior adults, expertise she has gained through over 30 years working with seniors, families and other caregivers in both her professional and personal lives.
-Kathy has worked with seniors in their homes as well as in nursing homes, assisted living facilities, rehabilitation and hospital settings.
-Kathy has a passion for advocacy, education and improving the life of seniors and has shared this passion to her connections in Senior Care Corner and a variety of community-based and online support groups.
-Kathy is a champion for the caregiver and works to help them be able to meet the needs of those for whom they care while also meeting their own needs.
+She has worked with seniors in their homes as well as in nursing homes, assisted living facilities, rehabilitation and hospital settings.
+Kathy has a passion for advocacy, education and improving the life of seniors and shares this with her connections in Senior Care Corner and a variety of community-based and online support groups.
+She is a champion for the caregiver and works to help them be able to meet the needs of those for whom they care while also meeting their own needs.
 Follow Kathy on Twitter, Facebook, or her website www.SeniorCareCorner.com.